SilasWW/DISYS/Hand-in-01/README.md

 - A sequentialisation of the system (executing only one philosopher at a time) is not acceptable.
 I.e., philosophers must be able to request a fork at any time.

 - Philosophers must display (print on screen) any state change (eating or thinking) during their execution.

-## Organization
-This repository is a part of the [DISYS-SWW](https://github.com/DISYS-SWW) organization.